 Bear in mind that with great power comes great responsibility.
 You may use your Legendary in RPs that you have created - but if you intend to involve a character who has a Legendary in another person's RP, ask for the thread creator's permission.
 Needless to say, we will put a certain limit on the amount of Legendaries owned - can't have the entire universe run around with a Darkrai or something, now, can we?

-New: Due to special stipulations in Canon regarding Type:Null/Silvally (only a very small number exists and most of them are in cryogenic storage at the Aether Foundation) and the Ultra Beasts (Capturing the beasts requires Beast Balls, proprietary Aether Foundation technology which is prohibitively expensive), requesting permission for having any of those would demand an even deeper explanation than normal.
+New: Due to special stipulations in Canon regarding Type:Null/Silvally (to our knowledge only a small number exists, at least one of which are in cryostorage at the Aether Foundation – and while a disgruntled employee leaked the design documents to a Galarian corporation, the process of creating a Null/Silvally is likely to be prohibitively expensive and thus acquiring one would be beyond the means of most standard trainers except under very special circumstances) and the Ultra Beasts (Capturing the beasts requires Beast Balls, proprietary Aether Foundation technology which is not available to the general public), requesting permission for having any of those would demand an even deeper explanation than normal.

 And lastly: Do not abuse your Legendary's power in any thread, yours or otherwise - If you are caught doing so, your legendary privilege will be suspended or removed altogether.